abhishek-verma77/Intern-Assessment-project/README.md

 # **Voice-style Bot Service (Gemini Powered)**
-This project is a robust, AI-powered service that processes natural language transcripts to understand user intent, extract key information, and interact with a CRM API.
-It is designed to handle complex, conversational user requests for lead creation, visit scheduling, and status updates.
+This project is an LLM and NLP powered service that processes natural language transcripts to understand user intent, extract key information, and interact with a CRM API.
+It is designed to handle complex conversational user requests for lead creation, visit scheduling, and status updates.

-The core of the Natural Language Understanding (NLU) is powered by Google's Gemini Pro, making the bot flexible and capable of interpreting a wide variety of user inputs.
+The core of the NLU (Natural Language Understanding) is powered by Google's Gemini Pro, making the bot flexible and capable of interpreting a wide variety of user inputs.

 ## **Core Technologies**
 1. **API Framework:** FastAPI